PortosSatrop/trainmaster/README.md

 Trainmaster
 ===========
-Web UI to control a Marklin train
+Web UI to control Marklin tracks or any other brand

 This application uses python 2 external libs RPi.GPIO and SHIFTPI

 https://github.com/mignev/shiftpi

-# Steps to deploy
+## Steps to deploy

 1) Get this project Duh!